 KIT Theatre lead creative delivery using their award-winning Adventures in Learning model: immersive theatre erupting in classrooms and cultural venues to deliver learning and develop creativity.

-Year One
+New Shores, Year One

-Pupils at Gladstone Primary School met the ancient Greek God Zeus, sharing their own myths, stories and local facts.
+Pupils at Gladstone Road Primary School met the ancient Greek God Zeus, sharing their own myths, stories and local facts.
 Earlier in the year they met geological storyteller, Eady, to enjoy an explosive journey to the centre of the Earth to learn about volcanoes and plan a daring museum heist.

 Adventures begin when a character unexpectedly makes contact with pupils.
 Characters present a problem which only pupils can solve, leading them to abandon normal lessons and embark on a mission which just-so-happens to connect with their current curriculum topic.
 All adventures include literacy and oracy challenges and opportunities for pupils to explore empathy and critical thinking.
-The characters and quests at the heart of New Shores will be inspired by Scarborough Museums and Galleries.

 If you and your school are interested in taking part in the next Adventure in Scarborough, please contact info@hello-arcade.com.